Patrick Bateman

 Patrick Bateman is a fictional character created by novelist Bret Easton Ellis.
-He is the villain protagonist and narrator of Ellis' 1991 novel American Psycho and is portrayed by Christian Bale in the 2000 film adaptation.
-He is a wealthy and materialistic yuppie and Wall Street investment banker who, supposedly, leads a secret life as a serial killer.
-Bateman has also briefly appeared in other Ellis novels and their film and theatrical adaptations.
+He is the villain protagonist and unreliable narrator of Ellis's 1991 novel American Psycho and is played by Christian Bale in the 2000 film adaptation of the same name.
+Bateman is a wealthy and materialistic yuppie and Wall Street investment banker who, supposedly, leads a secret life as a serial killer.
+He has also appeared in other Ellis novels and their film and theatrical adaptations.

+The film later developed a cult following among Generation Z viewers who see Bateman as a memetic cultural icon.
+Memes featuring Bateman have proliferated across various online communities, some of which portray Bateman as an ideal representation of a "sigma male."